Using Reports

 To edit report file properties, click the Edit

-icon to open the Edit the report file dialog.
+icon to open the Report file page with report file’s properties.

 For details, see “Defining the Report File Name and Format”. -